nmeum/archive-mail/README.md

 The current maildir will never be modified.
 Messages deleted from the current maildir will also not be deleted from the archive.

+## Installation

+After cloning this repository compile the software as follows:

+	$ go build

+Afterwards copy the binary to your `$PATH` or use `go install`.

 ## Tests

 A minimal test suite is provided it can be invoked as follows: